-Jumping time zones and jetlag wreak havoc on our sleep schedules, which in turn affects our mood and our physical well-being.
+Jumping time zones and jetlag wreak havoc on our sleep schedules, which in turn affects our mood and our physical wellbeing.
 When you're on a long business trip, try out these four tips, and put your insomnia to bed!

-Pack a "Sleep Kit"
+1. Pack a "Sleep Kit"

 We can't all afford to fly first class, but that doesn't mean you can't make the most of your trip!
 If you're on an overnight flight, try to book a window seat so that you can snooze without being disturbed by the other people in your row.
 Wear comfortable clothing to avoid deep vein thrombosis and ask your flight attendant for a pillow.

 In your hotel room, make use of the bedside alarm clock and hang your Do Not Disturb Sign on the door.
 Then, make sure the thermostat is set to a temperature you're comfortable with.
-Finally, bring any homey touches that help you sleep—such as a favorite pair of nightgown or a travel pillow.
+Finally, bring any homey touches that help you sleep—such as a favorite pair of pyjamas or a travel pillow.

-Plan a Sleep-Friendly Itinerary
+4. Plan a Sleep-Friendly Itinerary

 The red eye might be cheaper, but it's one of the worst things you can do to your body.
 If you're planning to fly to a different time zone, try to gradually adjust your sleeping schedule by going to bed 15 minutes earlier, beginning about a week before you leave.
-If possible, try to schedule flights that arrive by 6 a.m. and try to avoid departures that leave before 10 a.m., or you’ll wind up feeling stressed.
+If possible, try to schedule flights that arrive by 6 a.m. and try to avoid departures that leave before 10 a.m...

-Rest is its Own Reward
+5. Rest is its Own Reward

 Sleep affects every aspect of our lives, from our behaviour to our performance at work.
 When we rest well, we feel better.
 Don't let your good sleeping habits fall by the wayside just because you're travelling.